 Photo credit:Calgary Flames

-Let’s dive in to this weeks edition of the Pacific Power Rankings:
+Let’s dive in to this week’s Pacific Power Rankings:

 All stats collected from Natural Stat Trick